KipkoirNovestus/KipkoirNovestus/README.md

 ---

-# 🎯 Current Focus
+# Current Focus

 - 📱 Cross-platform mobile apps with **Flutter**
 - ☁️ Cloud infrastructure with **AWS**
 - ⚙️ Backend services with **Node.js**
 - 🔗 API integrations and system architecture
-- 🏥 Healthcare technology innovation
+- 🏥 Healthcare technology innovation with Ai and Websites.

 ---